 The type of cheese you use also takes an ordinary breakfast casserole from ordinary or ho-hum to extraordinary.
 Gruyere, Swiss cheese, mozzarella, asiago, Monterey Jack, other types of cheddar, and really any kind of melting cheese works for this casserole.

-I’ve also made dairy-free versions with non-dairy milk and vegan cheese.
+You can make a dairy-free versions with non-dairy milk and vegan cheese.

-I’ve shared a very basic (read: picky eater-friendly) version below, but don’t be afraid to add vegetables in place of, or along with, the ham or protein of choice.
+Find a very basic (read: picky eater-friendly) version below, but don’t be afraid to add vegetables in place of, or along with, the ham or protein of choice.

-I’ve tried maybe a dozen different combination in my overnight breakfast casserole.
 The possibilities are practically endless.
 You can swap the ham for country or other kinds of sausage, bacon, or ham.
 You can even make it with vegetarian sausage if you want.